 The District maintains one individual governmental fund for external reporting.
-Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund.
-It is a major fund.
+Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund and capital projects fund.
+All funds are major funds.
 The District adopts an annual appropriated budget for its general fund.
 A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget.